scussen/artcardbackend/README.md

 Presentation:

-- My slide deck for the Dec 11th, 2013 'From Zero to Twitter Bootstrap & Zurb Foundation on a Rails Backend' presentation for the RubyABQ group is here on [Slide Share](http://www.slideshare.net/slideshow/embed_code/29433702)
+- the slide deck for the Dec 11th, 2013 'From Zero to Twitter Bootstrap & Zurb Foundation on a Rails Backend' presentation for the RubyABQ group is here on [Slide Share](http://www.slideshare.net/slideshow/embed_code/29433702)

-- The video of the presentation (slides & audio) is is here on [YouTube](http://youtu.be/jbdqa7TRWGU)
+- the video of the presentation (slides & audio) is here on [YouTube](http://youtu.be/jbdqa7TRWGU)

 The 'step by step' log of getting started: